Apply for (or renew) a dog breeding licence

 Who does not need a licence

-• you can provide documented evidence that none of the puppies were sold (whether as puppies or adult dogs) or that you have kept them all yourself (this includes records of the new owners of all of the puppies and why there was no money involved, including in kind)
+- can provide evidence that none of the puppies were sold (as puppies or adult dogs) or that you have kept them all yourself, this includes:

-• you're a registered charity that rehomes puppies born to rescue dogs, unless it is clear that this part of your operation is a commercial activity
+- are a registered charity that rehomes puppies born to rescue dogs (unless it is clear that this part of your operation is a commercial activity)

-• you breed only assistance dogs as defined in the Equality Act 2010 (Guide Dogs for the Blind)
+- breed only assistance dogs (as defined in the Equality Act 2010 (Guide Dogs for the Blind)

-• you're a breeder that breeds a small number of puppies (fewer than 3 litters per year), and you sell them without making a profit - you'll need to provide documented evidence
+- are a breeder that breeds a small number of puppies (fewer than 3 litters per year), and you sell them without making a profit - you'll need to provide evidence

 Before you apply, read our Animal Licensing Policy.